 3D smart sensors for improved factory production, quality control, scanning and process optimisation.

-Scanning in 3D allows you to verify correct shape, geometric features, interior aspects and critical defect in the Z axis.
-Parts and shape quality checks in three dimensions at production speeds now becomes a reality.
-100% inline quality control and material optimisation.
+3D scanning allows you to quantify and check for the correct shape, geometric features, interior aspects, and critical defects in the Z-axis.
+Quality checks on parts and shapes in three dimensions at production speeds are now possible.

 Our vision guidance systems are designed for quick and easy integration with all the major robot manufacturers.
 Our vision systems take the guesswork out of integration.
 With both 2D and 3D systems for advanced robot guidance.